censorship-no-archive/ceno1/BUILD.md

 The five steps relevant to us are as follows:

-1. Bring up the Extensions management page by going to this URL: `chrome://extensions`
+1. Bring up the Extensions management page by going to this URL: `chrome://extensions`.
 2. Ensure that the "Developer mode" checkbox in the top right-hand corner is checked.
 3. Click the `Pack extension` button.
 A dialog appears.
 4. In the `Extension root directory` field, specify `<path-to-ceno>/ceno/ceno-chrome`.
 Ignore the second field.
 5. Click `Package`.
-The packager creates two files: a .crx file, which is the actual extension that can be installed, and a .pem file, which contains the private key.
+The packager creates two files: a `.crx` file, which is the actual extension that can be installed, and a `.pem` file, which contains the private key.

 ### CENO Freenet plugin